 Pit Boss: Shorty Rossi.
 Despite his rougher aspects, he is a genuinely nice guy underneath who tries to do right by people and the dogs.

-Power Rangers Dino Thunder: Conner is one of these, which was a very interesting example considering he was the Red Ranger.
-It's actually a quick upgrade from the Jerk Jock that he is in the premiere.
-Still, this made for some funky team dynamics during the time it took for the group to begin to actually trust each other, since his teammates were a male geek and a female loner musician.
+Dino Thunder's Conner starts out as a Jerk Jock before becoming one of these, which makes it particularly jarring when he becomes the Red Ranger.
+While this made for some funky team dynamics during the time it took for the group to begin to actually trust each other (since his teammates were a male geek and a female loner musician), he evolves from a selfish braggart who's focused on soccer stardom into a selfless leader who discovers a passion for helping others.

 As much as Bulk and Skull from Mighty Morphin' Power Rangers are jerks and bullies, they do have soft spots, showcasing genuine care for a disgusting pig, trying to save a runaway stroller, and when stuck in a dreamscape, they dream of being heroes.
 They also saved the Rangers' lives during one episode where the Monster of the Week gave them Laser-Guided Amnesia.
 Maybe not full gold, but some lower value precious metal, made shinier as the show went on.